Laller94/Air-Pollution-Project/README.md

 2. Bucharest
 3. Valletta

+The least polluted season by AQI is the summer, followed by the autumn with only a little difference.
+The least polluted month in 2021 was May and in 2022 it was September.

 PM.: Please keep in mind that the data for 2023 is not complete, I will add the rest of it later this year.